The NY Open Center Presents:

-This weekend is for everybody who wishes to look deeper into themselves, and to know other people better as well.
+This evening is for everybody who wishes to look deeper into themselves, and to know other people better as well.

 An Evening Workshop